How to Get Soot Out of Carpet

 Cornstarch is also very absorbent and can work in a pinch if you don’t have baking soda.
 Other contenders in an emergency include talcum powder and even cornmeal.

 Avoid working the baking soda into the carpet!
-Just let it sit on top in a firm layer…and let it sit a long time.
+Let it sit on top in a firm layer…and sit for a long time.

-During this time, it’s important to continue keeping all people and pets out of the room.
+It’s essential to keep all people and pets out of the room during this time.

 Step 3: Vacuum Up the Soot